David0tt/DeepGTAV/Readme.md

 1. Obtain the newest version of ScriptHookV from (http://dev-c.com/GTAV/scripthookv) and copy the files from `bin/` to `DeepGTAV-PreSIL/Release/` overwriting the old files (this is not necessery when using GTAV in version 1.0.2060.1)
 2. Copy the contents of `DeepGTAV-PreSIL/bin/Release/` to the GTAV install directory
 3. Replace the save game data in `Documents/Rockstar Games/GTA V/Profiles/` with the contents of `DeepGTAV-PreSIL/bin/SaveGame`
-4. Download (TODO link) paths.xml and store it in the GTAV install directory
+4. Download paths.xml (https://drive.google.com/file/d/0B6pR5O2YrmHnNU9EMDBSSFpMV00/view?usp=sharing) and store it in the GTAV install directory

 5. Create environment variables (GTAV_INSTALL_DIR, DEEPGTAV_DIR, DEEPGTAV_LOG_FILE, DEEPGTAV_EXPORT_DIR) (TODO those should not be necessary anymore!)
 6. Download opencv and place opencv_world343.dll in the GTAV install directory (TODO is this necessary?)